jameshorine/fastFeatures/README.md

 # `fastFeatures`

-`fastFeatures` is built from the ground up with one goal in mind:
-Quickly slice and dice through feature spaces too large to quickly manually examine so that you can build a predictive model that is easier to explain to explain to non-technical stakeholders. `fastFeatures` provides an easy-to-use interface to fast variable selection methods.
+`fastFeatures` is an `R` package built from the ground up with one goal in mind: Quickly slice and dice through feature spaces too large to quickly manually examine so that you can build a predictive model that is easier to explain to explain to non-technical stakeholders.
+`fastFeatures` provides an easy-to-use interface to fast variable selection methods.
 The implemented feature selection functions are:

 1.  `lassoSelector`. lassoSelector is built from the notion of Conditional Variable Inclusion Probability as introduced by Bunea et. al \[1\].

-2.  comming soon
+2.  coming soon

 ## Installation